zotonic/zotonic/doc/developer-guide/shell.rst

 Resetting a user password
 -------------------------

-Sometimes it happens that you want to reset an user's password from the Erlang shell.
+Sometimes it happens that you want to reset a user's password from the Erlang shell.
 You can do this from the Erlang shell without using the admin or the reset-password mail/dialog.

 ``m_identity:set_username_pw(1234, "username", "password", z:c(sitename)).``
   Where 1234 is the rsc id of your user (1 for the admin), this must be an integer.